dgoldman0/Open-Comms/README.md

 Not all logs are for public consumption.
 Logs can be made private, accessible to only specific users, or even made accessible through subscriptions, also payable in energy.
 Public logs will be accessible to everyone to read, even without an account.

+***

+## FAQ

+1. Will the requirement to pay for the platform make it a pay to speak platform?

+It shouldn't.
+First, the platform is not meant to be a general purpose social media platform for everyone, though it could grow to become one.
+It is meant to be part of the world of Elementarius.
+Any player should already be generating enough resources to use the platform.

+Moreover, if a person has solid content, people will choose to move closer to that person.
+So the cost is spread out in both directions.
+A person does not need a lot of money to gain a lot of traction, nor does having a lot of money necessarily mean that there will be traction, because people will move further away from obnoxious posters.